johanan/ejosh/content/posts/null-conditional-assignment-and-fsharp/index.md

 dotnet new web -lang F# -n null-assignment
 ```

-Next here is full `Program.fs`.
+Next here is the full `Program.fs`.
 It simulates having saved customers with an array and an endpoint named birthday that increments the customers age by one.

 ```fsharp
 open System